RoryQ/required-checks/README.md

 - [x] Fail if any configured checks fail
 - [x] Fail if a configured check fails to report
 - [x] Define check name patterns using regular expressions
+- [x] Require checks when certain files are changed

 ## Configuration